Track 2: Film Production

 This intensive immersion filmmaking workshop is intended for beginning and intermediate filmmakers of all ages (19+).
 Students work together on short film projects as they are introduced to the aesthetics, techniques and practices of filmmaking.
 Students work closely with each other under the direction of UCLA faculty to study directing, cinematography, editing, production and creative collaboration while using UCLA equipment and sound stages.

 In the first half of the program, students collaborate on short film exercises and rotate crew positions as director, cinematographer, gaffer, actor and editor.
-In the second half of the program, the class votes on story ideas pitched by their classmates and then collaborates on the two short film ideas that receive the most votes, culminating in a screening for the finished films at the end of the program in a state-of-the-art-theater.
+In the second half of the program, the class votes on story ideas pitched by their classmates and then collaborates on the two short film ideas selected, culminating in a screening for the finished films at the end of the program in a state-of-the-art-theater.

 In the exclusive Summer Institute Symposium, students from all tracks meet and listen to some of Hollywood’s most accomplished professionals.
 High-wattage guests have included Simon Kinberg (writer-producer, X-Men: First Class, Mr. & Mrs. Smith); Zak Penn (writer, The Incredible Hulk); Chris Gorak (director, The Darkest Hour); John Hegeman (chief marketing officer, New Regency Productions); and many others.